Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 * startip - The starting IP address for the scan
 * endip - The end IP address for the scan
 * netmask - The network mask for the network being scanned

+After your .csv file is in place, we can now move onto step 2 and look to run the playbook.

 #### Step 2:
-Now we're ready to run the playbook, this can be done with a simple command of `ansible-playbook discoveryAutoBuild.yml` Follow the onscreen prompts for the system information as seen below and provide a path to your csv file.
+To start the playbook on ansible, this can be done with a simple command of `ansible-playbook discoveryAutoBuild.yml` Follow the onscreen prompts for the system information as seen below and provide a path to your csv file.
 The playbook will then run, creating a profile for each line within the CSV.

 ![myimage-alt-tag](Images/run.gif)